 Sign and share the petition in support of #1of11million.

 Congress has failed to act on immigration reform.
-Now, while President Obama weighs what action he will take, eleven undocumented Americans have stepped forward to proactively apply for deferred action--entry into a legal program wherein they would not be deported and be unnecessarily ripped from our families and communities.
+Now, while President Obama weighs executive action, eleven undocumented Americans have stepped forward, risking deportation, to proactively apply for deferred action--entry into a legal program that could prevent them from being ripped from their families and communities.
 The #1of11Million campaign is led by Define American in partnership with the National Immigration Law Center.

 In telling these eleven individual stories, we are highlighting the complexities of the immigration system and bringing attention the 11.7 million undocumented Americans that reside in the US and are a valuable part of our communities.

 Send a clear message to the President and to the media.
-Stand with these 11 brave undocumented Americans, and the 11 Million they represent and sign the petition.
+Stand with these 11 brave undocumented Americans, and the 11 Million they represent by signing the petition.